Last updated: May 9, 2026 | Originally published: April 18, 2026 | By Daniel Etheridge, CRNASchool.com

 What happens to current Lourdes CRNA students?

 The Class of 2026 completes their DNP at Lourdes on schedule.
-Cohorts who won’t finish before closure (Classes of 2027 and 2028) have a formal teach-out agreement with Wayne State University’s Eugene Applebaum College of Pharmacy and Health Sciences in Detroit, Michigan.
+Cohorts who won’t finish before closure (Classes of 2027 and 2028) have a formal teach-out agreement with Wayne State University in Detroit, and the University of Toledo is now Lourdes’s Primary Teach-out Partner per the official agreements page.

 Is my Lourdes CRNA degree still valid if I graduated before the closure?